Sleep and Your Immunity

 During sleep, the body produces infection-fighting antibodies and cytokines.
 It uses these substances to fight off foreign bacteria and viruses.
 Without sleep, the body cannot produce as many and therefore not able to fight off foreign pathogens as well.

 - Sleep slows down breathing and muscle activity.
 This frees up energy for the immune system to use to perform critical tasks.

 - Inflammation that occurs while you sleep could potentially harm mental and physical performance while you’re awake.
 Therefore the body adapts to unfold these processes during sleep.

-- Melatonin, a hormone that promotes sleep, is capable of counteracting stress that can result from inflammation at night.
+- Melatonin, a hormone that promotes sleep, can counteract the stress resulting from inflammation at night.

-How Can You Improve Sleep and Your Immune System?
+How Can You Improve Sleep and Your Immunity?